jedcheng/c4-dataset-script/README.md

          > clean_docs.jsonl
 ```

+By splitting into 8 parts and using the [script](https://github.com/jedcheng/c4-dataset-script/blob/master/bash_script/filter_download.sh), the processing time varies from 3 to 8 hours.

 *About 93.57% of documents are filtered out in this stage.
 You can see samples of filtered documents [here](data/Chinese_bad-lines_samples.jsonl).*